 Langport would be a good place to call a halt and you have a big selection of hostelries here for the night but if you really want a proper pub you must travel out of town 15 minutes walk on the A372 back towards Long Sutton at Huish Episcopi where you will find the Rose and Crown Inn known locally as 'Eli's', named after the former owner Eli Scott who took over the family pub in 1920 and the pub is still in the same family.

-You now join another long distance trail known as the Parrett Trail.
-We now follow along the bank of the River Parrett for several miles until a strange looking mound appears ahead at a bridge across the river called Burrowbridge.
+A strange looking mound appears on the horizon shortly after leaving Langport which is some seven miles ahead at a bridge across the river called Burrowbridge.
 The mound is called Burrow Mump and has a ruin of a church on the top.
 In 1946 it became a war memorial and is well worth climbing for the splendid view across Kings Sedgemoor to the Quantock Hills where you are heading.

-After crossing the Bridgwater and Taunton canal you will arrive in what is now the town of North Petherton.
-I used to live here when it was supposed to be the biggest village in England but it grew.
+After crossing the Bridgwater and Taunton canal on a lift bridge you will pass Petherton Park Farm where the late 9th century Alfred Jewel was found in 1693 and is now in the Ashmolian Museum in Oxford.
+You then cross the busy M5 motorway before arriving in what is now the town of North Petherton.
+It has a nice pub called the Walnut Tree Hotel opposite the church and I used to live here when it was supposed to be the biggest village in England but it grew into a town.
 I went to the village school and sang in the church choir where the Bishop of Bath and Wells confirmed me into the Church of England, a faith now forgotten.

 I learnt an ancient game at the village school the boys played at most breaks called High Jimmy Knacker.
 It involved one person standing against a wall and the rest of the team bending down in a long line in front of him joined together.
 The other team then ran and leapt as far along the line as they could, crushing their knackers when they landed on the backs of the opposing team in the process!
 When everyone was mounted they rocked side to side to try and collapse the line.
 If they succeeded the other team did the knackering but hopefully the bell went before serious knacker damage resulted.